maxkomarychev/react-native-ultimate-config/docs/cookbook.md

 ## Using multiple flavors (android)

 ️❗❗❗This recipe has experimental support and may not cover all edge cases.
+If your project is using multiple flavors you may still use library via cli without this recipe.
 ️❗Typescript typings are not available for this setup at the moment.

 ⚠️️⚠️️⚠️️ While this approach is suitable in certain scenarios make sure